-- The organization should have an EO Officer or a staff person that deals with nondiscrimination and equal opportunity policies and regulations; - The Missouri Division of Workforce Development's "Equal Opportunity is the Law" poster should be posted in the facility; - Contract agreements should contain nondiscrimination and equal opportunity provisions; - Training providers should advertise to underserved populations; - The organization should have an accommodations policy; - There should be a process for analyzing equal opportunity demographics for students that attend the institution.
-The following may be requested during an EO monitoring visit: - A copy of all training program applications by demographics; - A copy of training program selection outcomes by demographics;
+- The organization should have an EO Officer or a staff person that deals with nondiscrimination and equal opportunity policies and regulations; - The Missouri Office of Workforce Development's "Equal Opportunity is the Law" poster should be posted in locations of the facility, visible to customers and staff;

-- A copy of training programs graduation/completed outcomes by demographics; - A copy of training programs incomplete outcomes by demographics; - A copy of training programs placement wages outcomes by demographics; - The training provider should have a confidentiality policy including a process for collecting confidential information; - The training provider should have a written complaint policy.
+- Contract agreements should contain nondiscrimination and equal opportunity provisions; - Training providers should advertise to underserved populations and make appropriate referrals of minority and under-served candidates to the CWB WIOA service provider; - The organization should have an accommodations policy; - There should be a process for analyzing equal opportunity demographics for students that attend the institution.
+The following may be requested during an EO monitoring visit or a visit by the CWB service provider when evaluating programs for enrollment approval: - A copy of all training program applications by demographics; - A copy of training program selection outcomes by demographics; - A copy of training programs graduation/completed outcomes by demographics; - A copy of training programs incomplete outcomes by demographics; - A copy of training programs placement wages outcomes by demographics; - The training provider should have a confidentiality policy including a process for collecting confidential information. - The training provider should enter into an agreement with the CWB or its service provider that allows for participant information to be shared as it relates to participant performance and completion; - The training provider should have a written complaint policy.